i-l-l-u-s-i-o-n/21-CARD-Trick-JAVA-Implementation/README.md

 #### A card trick in which user has to guess a card from 21 cards and after that he has to tell in whihc stack the card is.

-#### This process is repeated 3 time and finally this program will predict the guessed card.
+#### This process is repeated 3 time and finally this program will show the guessed card.

 ******************************************************************************************************************************